 any literature references sourced from journals, periodicals and books.

 If documents are sourced from a scanned original the only way to create searchable text is using an Optical Character Recognition (OCR) routine.
-The use of OCR should be considered when preparing key documents of the submission, in particular the main body of text of the detailed and critical summaries, or written summaries of the applicant.
+The use of OCR should be considered when preparing key documents of the submission, in particular the main body of text of the critical expert reports, or written summaries of the applicant.
 Applicants do not have to quality assure the underlying OCR; however, good quality scanned copies should be used for OCR wherever possible, as more accurate text will allow for increased utility by reviewers.

 Where only signature pages may need to be scanned, applicants should consider providing signatures on separate pages not containing other information key to the understanding of the submission.